 This is a culminating course for students who have completed Spanish 4 and are interested in exploring the culture and history of Spain and Latin America.
 Students learn to express themselves in Spanish with greater confidence and clarity as they expand their vocabulary and gain experience with more complex grammatical and linguistic structures.
 At this level, students are expected to interact with one another in Spanish to simulate a wide range of encounters in the target language.
-Students enhance reading, writing, listening and speaking skills through a wide range of activities and with the aid of multiple resources including video, music, computer software, audio recordings and multiple text types.
+Students enhance reading, writing, listening and speaking skills through a wide range of activities and with the aid of multiple resources including video, music, technology, audio recordings and multiple text types.
 By the end of the course, students are able to express themselves orally and in writing in familiar situations in the intermediate mid range on the ACTFL Proficiency scale.
-Students will read fiction, non-fiction, short stories and articles that focus on Spanish and Latin American history, literature, music, film and art.
-Spanish 5 is conducted in Spanish and involves daily review and practice at home.
-Students will build vocabulary, advanced grammar skills and cultural knowledge.
+Students read fiction, non-fiction, short stories and articles that focus on Spanish and Latin American history, literature, music, film and art.
 Assessments include interpersonal listening and speaking, presentational writing and speaking, interpretive listening and reading as well as grammar and vocabulary based skills assessments.

-Prerequisite: Course Number:

-Successful completion of Spanish 4 H and teacher recommendation 05021603
+Spanish 5 HLength/credit:1 year - 1.0 creditGrade(s):12Prerequisite:Successful completion of Spanish 4 H and teacher recommendation.Course Number:05021603

 This is a challenging culminating course in which students continue to greatly expand and refine their speaking, listening, reading and writing skills in Spanish.
-Students will read fiction, non-fiction, short stories, plays and articles.
+Students read fiction, non-fiction, short stories, plays and articles.
 This course focuses on Spain and Latin America and integrates history, literature, music, and art into the study of language and culture.
 The Spanish 5 H course includes an in-depth exploration of complex grammar.
-Spanish 5 H involves daily review and practice at home.
 By the end of the course, students are able to express themselves orally and in writing in familiar situations in the intermediate-mid to intermediate-high range on the ACTFL Proficiency scale.
 Spanish 5 H is conducted entirely in Spanish.
 Expanded vocabulary and irregular structures are learned through readings, short stories, novels and plays by Spanish and Latin American authors.
 Assessments include interpersonal listening and speaking, presentational writing and speaking, interpretive listening and reading as well as grammar and vocabulary based skills assessments.
-At the conclusion of the course, students will be able to continue their language studies at the college level.